 Why is FAIR important?

-How can I get some help if I get stuck on solving for an exercise or a question?
+How can I get some help if I get stuck solving an exercise or answering a question?

 When and where are the future ReproNim training workshops?